 3. With that out of the way, all you have to do is initialize the process, wait a few seconds for the tool to do its magic, and then download the resulting image.
 Simple as that.

-First off we have the original Doom, the game known for pioneering the FPS genre and for being able to run on pretty much any type of electronic device you can think off.
+First off we have the original Doom, the game known for pioneering the FPS genre and for being able to run on pretty much any type of electronic device you can think of.
 From Apple Watches and printers to ATMs and everything in between.
 Despite the recent and very successful reboot of the series, the original Doom remains one of the old PC games most often talked about to this day.
 And one of the titles most often featured whenever you’re talking about the history of PC gaming.
 Or just gaming in general.
-There have been various reworks of the game over the years designed to run on higher resolution displays, but if you want to use screenshots of the actual original, you’re going to need AI to properly refine them.
+There have been various reworks of the game over the years designed to run on higher resolution displays, but if you want to use screenshots of the actual original, you’re going to need to enlarge image to properly refine them.

 From one of the founders of first-person shooters we jump to one of the most influential real-time strategy games of all time - StarCraft.
 Similar to some of the other titles covered in this article, StarCraft ended up getting a remastered version many years after launch, however, the original still has a special place in the hearts of many fans of old PC games.
 StarCraft came out during a time when most games didn’t have a zoom function, which meant you couldn’t really get a good up-close look at the units.
-Thanks to this image upscaler from VanceAI, that’s no longer the case, as can be seen in the image below that shows a Terran Battlecruiser.
+Thanks to this image upscaler online from VanceAI, that’s no longer the case, as can be seen in the image below that shows a Terran Battlecruiser.
 As an FYI, the game is free now on Battle.net so make sure to check it out if you haven’t already.

 Better known as UFO: Enemy Unknown in Europe, at least back in the 90s when it came out, X-COM: UFO Defense is an amazing turn-based tactics game that ended up creating its own genre.
 The original X-COM is one of the main reasons why we wanted to see if we could enlarge screenshots of old PC games with no loss in quality because most of the images available are really small.
 X-COM has a very long and storied history dating back to the early 90s and stretching all the way to present day.
 We’ve had a number of successful (and some not so successful) X-COM sequels and spin-offs over the years but we sometimes still like going back to the original regardless.
 The graphics haven’t aged particularly well, as you might imagine, but the gameplay remains very solid even compared to modern titles.